Three of the Big Four banks were ready with their data by July 1. Read more…

 Authorised deposit-taking institutions (banks) will be automatically included in open banking.
 Other companies able to receive and hold data will need to be authorised in order to accept and hold data through open banking.
 This is so they adhere to the security standards set by the government.

 What's an example of how open banking will work?

 There are myriad possibilities for open banking.
 One is signing up for a new product.
 Right now, it's easier to sign up for a product such as a loan or credit card with your current bank because they have all of your transaction history and identification documents in their system.
 With open banking, you will be able to direct that your bank sends that information to any bank or lender so that signing up for a new product will be just as easy anywhere.

 How much will open banking cost me?

-Open banking will be free for consumers.
+Open banking will be free for all consumers.

 Is sharing my financial data safe?

-When is it happening in Australia?
+When is open banking happening in Australia?